mlcommons/modelbench/docs/tutorial_suts.md

 SUTS.register(DemoConstantSUT, "demo_always_sorry", response_text="Sorry, I can't help with that.")
 ```

-Reminder: when using NewHELM as a library you can always skip the registration step and construct SUTs directly.
+Reminder: when using ModelGauge as a library you can always skip the registration step and construct SUTs directly.
 Registration is only needed to make something accessible via command line.

 ## Capabilities